En Prison and La Partage

 1Recover Half of Your Losses with La Partage

-If you have read the previous articles from this guide, you sure know the green zero gives the house its edge, which stands at 2.70% in European and French roulette.
-The zero dilutes one’s chances of winning with all available bet types.
-However, its negative impact is especially pronounced when one is betting on the outside.
+If you have read the previous articles in this guide, you surely know that the green zero gives the house its edge, which stands at 2.70% in European and French roulette.
+The zero reduces a player’s chances of winning with all available bet types; however, its negative impact is especially pronounced when one is betting on the outside.

-The category of outside bets comprises the dozen and column wagers along with the even-money propositions on number properties.
-All outside bets are immediate losers when the ball lands in the zero pocket.
+The category of outside bets includes dozen and column wagers, along with the even-money propositions based on number characteristics.
+All outside bets lose immediately when the ball lands in the zero pocket.

-The zero does not share the characteristics of any of the even-money bets.
-It is neither red nor black and has no parity in the context of this casino game.
-This number is not included in the high/low, column and dozen categories, either.
+The zero shares none of the characteristics of even-money bets.
+It is neither red nor black and has no parity within the context of this casino game.
+Additionally, it is not included in the high/low, column, or dozen categories.

-Here is how the La Partage works.
-It kicks in automatically on all red/black, even/odd, and high/low bets when the zero is spun.
-Instead of losing their wagers in full, even-odds bettors have their initial stakes divided into two halves.
+Here is how La Partage works: it activates automatically on all red/black, even/odd, and high/low bets when zero is spun.
+Instead of losing their wagers in full, even-money bettors have their initial stakes divided into two halves.

-The house keeps only one half of the losing wager.
-The player gets to keep the other half.
-This ultimately saves you money if you consistently have even-money bets in play.
-The La Partage is available at both landbased and online roulette tables that use single-zero wheels.
-This favorable rule even applies in some live-streamed online versions of the game that are hosted by professional dealers.
+The house keeps only one half of the losing wager, while the player retains the other half.
+This ultimately saves you money if you consistently place even-money bets.
+La Partage is available at both land-based and online roulette tables that use single-zero wheels.
+The rule even applies in some live-streamed online versions of the game that are hosted by professional dealers.

 2Second Chance for Even-Money Bets with En Prison

-The En Prison rule resembles the La Partage in that it also applies to outside bets that deliver even-money payouts when successful.
-The meaning of the French phrase is again indicative of what the rule stands for as it translates as “in prison”.
+The En Prison rule resembles La Partage in that it also applies to outside bets that pay even money when successful.
+The French phrase translates as “in prison”, which aptly describes how the rule works.

 So, how is En Prison different from La Partage?
-When the ball settles in the green pocket at single-zero tables, even-money bets do not lose right away but get a second chance instead.
-The dealer places a marker on top of the even-money propositions instead of immediately raking the chips off the layout.
+When the ball settles in the green pocket on single-zero tables, even-money bets do not lose right away but instead receive a second chance.
+The dealer places a marker atop the even-money wagers rather than immediately raking the chips off the layout.

-The marker indicates these bets are “imprisoned” for the next round of play.
-If the bet wins the second time around, the dealer returns the player’s original stake in full instead of paying them at even odds of 1 to 1.
-This way the player breaks even, neither winning nor losing money to the green zero.
+The marker shows that these bets are “imprisoned” for the next round of play.
+If the bet wins the second time around, the dealer returns the player’s original stake in full instead of paying even odds of 1 to 1.
+This way, the player breaks even, neither winning nor losing money to the green zero.

 3Example of the En Prison rule in action

-• The ball lands on one of the 18 odd numbers and you lose the $10 you initially wagered on the opposite outcome, even.
+• The ball lands on one of the 18 odd numbers, and you lose the $10 you originally wagered on even.

-• One of the 18 even numbers shows, in which case the dealer simply removes the En Prison token from your chips and gives you back your original $10.
-You can leave the chips on the layout and again bet on even or use them to post another type of wager.
+• One of the 18 even numbers appears, in which case the dealer simply removes the En Prison token from your chips and returns your original $10.
+You can leave the chips on the layout and bet on even again or use them to place another type of wager.

 Depending on the policies of the particular casino you play at, your bet may remain imprisoned if zero hits twice in a row.
 The player’s initial bet must win once to get out of the double imprisonment and return to its original En Prison position.
 If the bet wins again, the player receives their initial stake in full.

 If the opposite even-money outcome occurs in between spins, you lose your money.
-On very rare occasions would casinos offer triple or even quadruple imprisonment when several consecutive spins of zero occur.
-Of course, the probability of zeros hitting three, four or more times in a row is minuscule.
+On very rare occasions casinos will offer triple or even quadruple imprisonment when several consecutive spins of zero occur.
+Of course, the probability of zeros hitting three, four, or more times in a row is minuscule.

-So far, we have not come across online variations of roulette to offer En Prison on even-money bets.
-To our knowledge, it exists only in landbased games that play under the European rules and is rarer than the La Partage.
+So far, we have not come across online variations of roulette that offer En Prison on even-money bets.
+To our knowledge, it exists only in land-based games that play under the European rules and is rarer than La Partage.

 Cutting Down the House Edge with the French Rules